zeropointdynamics/zelos/docs/tutorials/06_snapshot_overlay.md

 ## Overview

 The Overlay Plugin provides the ability to export runtime information from zelos, which can include:
-  * Memory contents of all memory regions
+  * Contents of all memory regions
   * Instruction-level comments & runtime values for all executed instructions
   * Function information for all executed functions